Stream Kayo Sports for 14 days FREE and no lock-in contract

-Kayo offers selected MLB games throughout the season through ESPN; similar to, but more than, Foxtel.
-The platform enables you to watch both live and tune in to see replays, but only expect to see the highlight games through any given week.
-You can access Kayo Sports from a variety of devices, including PCs/Macs, smartphones and laptops, Chromecast, Telstra TV, Apple TV, Android TV and Samsung TV (2018 or later).
+Kayo Sports offers selected MLB games through ESPN, including some double and triple-headers.
+The streaming platform enables you to watch both live and on-demand content.
+You can access Kayo Sports from a variety of devices, including PCs/Macs, smartphones and laptops, Chromecast, Telstra TV, Apple TV, PS4, PS5, Android TV, and select smart TVs.

 Foxtel offers a limited selection of baseball games, which are broadcast on ESPN.
 The channel is available in the Sport Package $25/month and you also need to subscribe to the Foxtel Plus package for $49/month.
 At a minimum total of $74/month, it is significantly more expensive than Kayo.

 Baseball fans can also access ESPN via Foxtel Now.
 You will need the Sport Pack, which costs $29/month.
-This is a Premium Pack, so you’re required to subscribe to the Entry Pack, priced at $25/month, as well to be able to add sports to your subscription.
-That means that you’ll pay a total of $54/month to watch the MLB on Foxtel Now.
+This is a Premium Pack, so you’re required to subscribe to the Entry Pack, priced at $25/month, to be able to add sports to your subscription.
+That means you’ll pay a total of $54/month to watch the MLB on Foxtel Now.
 On the bright side, you’ll also be able to tune in to Lifestyle and Pop channels.

 Foxtel Now works with a variety of devices, including PCs/Macs, PS4, Telstra TV, Chromecast/Airplay, smartphones and tablets, as well as the Foxtel Now Box.
-A free trial is available for new customers.
+A 10-day free trial is available for new customers.

 ESPN is also available in the Fetch TV Vibe Channel Pack, which costs $6/month.
 Your total monthly cost, however, will depend on whether you purchase a Fetch box through a broadband provider or buy it outright.